Fourth of July weather in Seattle looks warm and sunny — we just have to get through a cool, rainy patch first

 We got a preview over the weekend, with a sunny Sunday that reached a high of 81 degrees at Seattle-Tacoma International Airport, about 6 degrees above normal for this time of year.

-Monday will follow suit but be slightly cooler, with clear, sunny skies and an expected high in the high 70s to low 80s, said meteorologist Kirby Cook of the National Weather Service in Seattle.
+Monday will follow suit but be slightly cooler, with clear, sunny skies and an expected high in the upper 70s to low 80s, said meteorologist Kirby Cook of the National Weather Service in Seattle.

 The significant cool-down is expected Monday evening into Tuesday as a strengthening onshore flow brings cooler marine air, cloud cover and showers to the region, he said.